chad-autry/hex-grid-map-3D/README.md

 ## Demo

 Check out the [Demo](http://chad-autry.github.io/hex-grid-map-3D/#/demo).
 And then take a look at the [source of the demo](https://github.com/chad-autry/hex-grid-map-3D/blob/master/gh-pages/src/app/demo/demo.js) to see how everything was instantiated.

+## Special License Note
+gh-pages/src/test.svg comes from Font Awesome 5, currentlly in beta, to which I have a non-transferable license.
+I may use it in my demo, but you may not legally lift it for your own projects.